Harry Stuart Goodhart-Rendel: Life

 Harry Stuart Goodhart was born on 29 May 1887 in Cambridge, England.
 He added the additional name Rendel by royal licence in 1902.
 He was educated at Eton College, and read music at Trinity College, Cambridge.
 He worked briefly for Sir Charles Nicholson, and then set up his own architectural practice.
-He is known for his church projects.
+He is best known as a prolific ecclesiastical architect, designing a large number of churches for new suburban areas.
+He also carried out numerous restorations, enlargements and reorderings of numerous ancient buildings, as well as designing new buildings, including domestic premises, warehouses and industrial buildings.
 In 1936 he converted to Catholicism.

 He was Oxford's Slade Professor of Fine Art, from 1933 to 1936.

 His 1934 lectures on Victorian architecture were considered important, as part of the informed revival of interest in Victoriana, by Nikolaus Pevsner.
 He served as president of the Royal Institute of British Architects (RIBA) from 1937 to 1939.

 He was appointed a CBE in 1955.

 Although he was a good 25 years older than Michael Noble, later Baron Glenkinglas, the two had a friendly feud based on the much nastier Andrew Noble – George Whitwick Rendel feud.